Migrate WillPaginate/Kaminari

 # Fine tuning

-If the app is working and displays the pagination, it's time to adjust Pagy as you need, but if the old pagination was using custom items (e.g. custom params, urls, links, html elements, etc.) it will likely not work without some possibly easy adjustment.
+If the app is working and displays the pagination, it's time to adjust Pagy as you need, but if the old pagination was using custom elements (e.g. custom params, urls, links, html elements, etc.) it will likely not work without some possibly easy adjustment.

 Please take a look at the topics in the how-to documentation: that should cover most of your custom needs.